Michigan Emerging Technologies Fund

-If the SBIR/STTR award has been used to meet matching requirements of another program funded by the MEDC or the Michigan 21st Century Jobs Fund, only the non-committed amount of the SBIR/STTR award will be considered for an ETF award.
-Example: If $250,000 of a $500,000 phase II SBIR award is used to meet matching requirements for the Michigan Pre Seed Fund, only the $250,000 balance will be considered for an ETF award.
+If the SBIR/STTR award has been used to meet matching requirements of another program funded by the MEDC, state of Michigan funds, or the Michigan 21st Century Jobs Fund, only the non-committed amount of the SBIR/STTR award will be considered for an ETF award.
+For example, if $250,000 of a $500,000 phase II SBIR award is used to meet matching requirements for the Michigan Pre-Seed Fund, only the $250,000 balance will be considered for an ETF award

-- The maximum matching grant for SBIR/STTR Phase I Applicant is 25% of the SBIR/STTR federal award with a maximum amount of $25,000.
-Third party match is required.
+- The maximum matching award grant for SBIR/STTR Phase I Applicant is 25% of the SBIR/STTR federal award with a maximum amount of $25,000.
+Third Party Funding is required.

-- The maximum matching grant for SBIR/STTR Phase II Applicant is 25% of the SBIR/STTR federal award with a maximum amount of $125,000.
-Third party match is required.
+- The maximum matching award grant for SBIR/STTR Phase II Applicant is 25% of the SBIR/STTR federal award with a maximum amount of $125,000.
+Third Party Funding is required.

-- The ETF matching awards for SBIR/STTR Phase II recipients will be distributed as follows:
+- The ETF matching award grants for SBIR/STTR Phase II recipients are distributed as follows: